Skip to main content

 Before this stepA paired workspace

 Do I need this?Optional to startYou need a connection only when Claude should act in a system beyond Slack, like querying BigQuery, reading Google Drive, or filing Linear tickets.
-Slack-only use cases like triage, catch-up, and turning threads into docs run with none.

 You can add connections any time after setup (they apply to new threads immediately), but adding the systems your team expects before they onboard means their first requests succeed.